 Public consultations are critical in conducting an effective ESIA.
-The Kenyan ESIA Regulations of 2003 recommend that the client seeks the views of persons who may be affected by the project.
-Public consultations consisted of use of public barazas and questionnaires.
-Compilation for public consultation feedback are found in Volume 2 of this report
+Public consultations consisted of use of self-administered questionnaires, telephone interviews and email communication.
+Compilation for public consultation feedback are found in chapter 6 of this report.

-1.7 Constraints and Limitations
+1.7 Constraints & Limitations